 From its origin at the confluence of the Grande and Paranaíba Rivers to its junction with the Paraguay River, the river is known as the Alto (Upper) Paraná.
 This upper course has three important tributaries: the Tietê, the Paranapanema, and the Iguaçu, which have their sources near the Atlantic coast.

-The Alto Paraná has two zones of vegetation, forests to the east and savanna to the west.
+The Alto Paraná has two vegetation zones: forests to the east and savanna to the west.
 Forests continue along the Paraná downstream to Corrientes, where the savanna begins to dominate both banks.
 The river has a rich and varied animal life that includes many species of edible fish.

 From its confluence with the Iguaçu River to its junction with the Paraguay River, the Alto Paraná continues as the frontier between Paraguay and Argentina.
-When the Paraguay River joins it, it becomes the lower Paraná and commences to flow only through Argentine territory.
+When the Paraguay River joins it, it becomes the lower Paraná and flows only through Argentine territory.

 Among the many arms of the river are the Paraná Pavón, the Paraná Ibicuy, the Paraná de las Palmas, the Paraná Guazú, and the smaller Paraná Miní and Paraná Bravo.